Knowing how to organize a yard sale successfully will save you much time and frustration on the day of the event.

 If you're worried about customers trying to return something, put up a big sign that says; ALL SALES FINAL.

 A multi-family yard sale will bring much more traffic than a single-family sale.
 Be sure to keep any receipts for expenses such as; advertising, price stickers, marking pens, signage supplies, refreshments, etc., to be split later among each family.

 Inventory larger and more expensive items before the yard sale.
-Sometimes price tags come off, and in the flurry and excitement of the sale, things are forgotten.
+Sometimes price tags come off, and in the flurry and excitement of the sale, things are lost or forgotten.
 This could help you avoid a price dispute later.

 Occasionally, a sticker will refuse to come off— simply write the price in the column instead.
 Or a sticker will come off and the price will be unknown.
 If the owner of the item isn’t there to give you the price, you will have to rely on common sense and gut instinct to name one.

 Many people will want to negotiate the price of items down; if you have never negotiated before, don’t be intimidated by the process or by pushy people.